 The Westminster College Department of Theatre Arts presents the tragic tale of the Titan Prometheus

-This year’s production of Aeschylus’ “Prometheus Bound” continues Westminster’s long-standing tradition of bringing ancient Greek theatre to audiences throughout Utah.
-Now in its 49th season, the festival serves to introduce campuses and communities to plays that might otherwise be inaccessible and foster appreciation for these foundational works and authors.
+This year’s production of Aeschylus’s “Prometheus Bound” continues Westminster’s long-standing tradition of bringing ancient Greek theatre to audiences throughout Utah.
+Now in its 49th season, the festival serves to introduce campuses and communities to plays that might otherwise be inaccessible and to foster appreciation for these foundational works and authors.

 The Classical Greek Theatre Festival production — which is directed by Emilio Casillas and uses a translation by William Matthews — opens on Sept.
 5 at Westminster’s Courage Theatre before beginning its tour.

 Performance Dates and Times: Sept.
 23 | 5 p.m. with a free pre-performance lecture at 4 p.m.

 Tickets: Available in person at the BYU HFAC or Marriott Center Ticket Office, by phone at (801) 422-2981 or online at byuarts.com